Oren Yoel

-Early life

-Oren Yoel began by producing local hip hop artists and playing keyboards in numerous bands.
-He co-produced the theme for The Boondocks and music from the first season.

 Career

 Yoel produced the bulk of Asher Roth’s Asleep in the Bread Aisle including songs "Lark on My Go-Kart" and "Be by Myself".
-He later worked with numerous recording artists including Miley Cyrus, XXX Tentacion, Joji and Fitz and the Tantrums.
+He later worked with numerous recording artists including Miley Cyrus, XXXTentacion, Joji, Bryce Vine, They (duo) and Fitz and the Tantrums.

 Yoel's song with Miley Cyrus "Adore You", which he co wrote and produced, charted at #21 Billboard & #15 on the Top 40.
 The song received positive critical response for Miley Cyrus's 'versatile voice'.